 Butterfly your Turkey and Take Hours Off Cooking Time

 Get this time saving tip!
 Butterflying your turkey significantly cuts down on roasting time in your range, which means moister meat and more time for you to enjoy your family.
+You’ll have more time to spend with family and perfect your other 10 awesome Thanksgiving dishes.
 Your turkey, prepared this way will taste incredible in our Architect Series II range.
 Here is an amazing butterflied turkey recipe from our friend, The Skinny Chef.

 Preheat the oven to 400°F. Place the turkey on a cutting board, breast side down.
 With a pair of poultry shears, start to butterfly the turkey, by snipping about 1/2 inch to either side of the backbone.
 Press open the turkey and place it cavity-side-down on a large baking tray with sides.
 Discard the backbone or use it to make turkey stock.